ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Month 4-6:** Add captions to all training videos
 - **Ongoing:** Document remaining issues, provide accessible alternatives upon request, continue remediation

-**The bottom line:** The legal requirement is full compliance, and "we only did the minimum" won't protect you from complaints about content you didn't fix.
+**The bottom line:** The compliance requirement is full WCAG 2.1 Level AA conformance, and "we only did the minimum" won't protect you from complaints about content you didn't fix.
 But strategic prioritization — documented and actively progressing — is far better than paralysis.
 Start with the biggest barriers, stop creating new ones, and keep moving.

+**References:**

+- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — Full compliance requirements
+- <a href="https://www.w3.org/WAI/planning/interim-repairs/" target="_blank" rel="noopener noreferrer">W3C: Interim Repairs</a> — Guidance on prioritizing accessibility fixes

 ---

-## Legal Requirements (IITAA and ADA Title II)
+## Compliance Requirements (IITAA and ADA Title II)

 ### What is the IITAA?